hashkat/hashkat/docs/commandline.md

 ## Change Directory

 You can change in to a different directory using the **cd** command.
-Simply typing in **cd** will move you into the 'home' diectory, while typing in **cd ..** will have you move up one directory in.
+Simply typing in **cd** will move you into the 'home' diectory, while typing in **cd ..** will have you move up one directory.
 You can change into a specific directory using **cd** in conjunction with the directory's name, though this directory must be present within the directory that you are currently in.
 Typing in the following will move you into the **Documents** directory:

 `cd Documents`